embodichain.lab.gym.envs#

 Optional[int]) – The seed for the random number generator.
 Defaults to None, in which case the seed is not set.options (

-Optional[Dict]) – Additional options for resetting the environment.
+Optional[dict]) – Additional options for resetting the environment.
 This can include:

 - Return type:

-Tuple[Dict[str,Union[Tensor,Dict[str,Tensor]]],Dict]- Returns:
+Tuple[TensorDict[str,Union[Tensor,TensorDict[str,Tensor]]],Dict]- Returns:

 A tuple containing the observations and infos.